Kamui Ski Area Terrain

 There are some easily accessed out-of-bounds areas that require no hiking, which is great for lazy powder hounds.
 In many areas the spacing between the trees is beautifully wide, and with not too many riders venturing out-of-bounds, the powder found here can be fresh and very deep.

-There’s not much vertical so the runs are short, and it requires a decent traverse to return to the No. 5 double chair lift.
-The slow traverse may be somewhat frustrating for snowboarders.
+There’s not much vertical so the runs are short, and it requires a decent traverse to return to the double chair lift.
+The slow traverse may be somewhat frustrating for snowboarders, especially if you’re the first ones through.

 The steepest terrain and best snow quality is further afield (so not many snowboarders head there) but be mindful that this terrain can be avalanche prone.
 As with any backcountry skiing, the usual precautions apply.
 At least there’s no longer a sign just outside the boundary that says “ski here and you will die”!